 |Up to £150||Applicants must be able to demonstrate exceptional financial hardship.
 This funding may include residents who have a pre-payment meter for gas and/or electricity, and who have a current Individual Voluntary Arrangement in place.||We will highlight this through the media, social media, as well as writing to stakeholders including our housing team, councillors, town and parish councils, community groups, community support organisations and NHS partners.|

-Our partners at Anglia Revenues Partnership will be writing to households identified as care leavers and placed into a new tenancy from April 2022 or having previously been in temporary accommodation and then placed into a new tenancy by our housing team since April 2022.
-Fenland District Council will write to the occupant of registered Houses of Multiple Occupancy.
-You do not have to wait for this letter however to apply.
+Our partners at Anglia Revenues Partnership wrote to households identified as care leavers and placed into a new tenancy from April 2022 or having previously been in temporary accommodation and then placed into a new tenancy by our housing team since April 2022.
+Fenland District Council wrote to the occupant of registered Houses of Multiple Occupancy.
+You did not have to wait for this letter however to apply.

-Applications will close on 31 October 2022 or sooner if all of the money has been paid out.
-This deadline is given as the Government says no more grants can be paid after the end of November 2022.
-In early November, if any discretionary money is left, we will process the last of the grants and decided how we allocate any remaining money.
+Applications closed on 31 October 2022.
+This deadline was given as the Government says no more grants can be paid after the end of November 2022.

 Please note all bank account details are subject to mandatory pre-payment checks using our secure application supplied by the cabinet office.